RNF2

 E3 ubiquitin-protein ligase RING2 is an enzyme that in humans is encoded by the RNF2 gene.

 Polycomb group (PcG) of proteins form the multiprotein complexes that are important for the transcription repression of various genes involved in development and cell proliferation.
 The protein encoded by this gene is one of the PcG proteins.
 It has been shown to interact with, and suppress the activity of, transcription factor CP2 (TFCP2/CP2).
 Studies of the mouse counterpart suggested the involvement of this gene in the specification of anterior-posterior axis, as well as in cell proliferation in early development.
-This protein was also found to interact with huntingtin interacting protein 2 (HIP2), an ubiquitin-conjugating enzyme, and possess ubiquitin ligase activity.
+This protein was also found to interact with an ubiquitin-conjugating enzyme UBE2K, and possess ubiquitin ligase activity.

 Interactions

-RNF2 has been shown to interact with TFCP2 and HIP2.
+RNF2 has been shown to interact with TFCP2 and UBE2K.